+L. Gagliardini, S. Corpino, M. Merri, D. Marszk, G. Martucci di Scarfizzi

-The ESOC/OPS-GDA division is a joined effort together with Politecnico di Torino and Altec S.p.A. in the definition of a reference architecture for an integrated ground and space software for cubesats.
-The poor standardization and little automation of today systems leads to not-optimised mission operations management and software development.
+The ESOC/OPS-GDA division isleading a joined effort together with Politecnico di Torino and Altec S.p.A. in the definition of a reference architecture for an integrated ground and space software for cubesats.
+The poor standardization and little automation of today systems lead to not-optimised mission operations management and software development.
 The possibility to gather, in a single master picture, the composing elements of a distributed architecture can potentially constitute the starting point of a new common reference.
 This presentation describes the context and recent achievements in the definition of such an architecture in the framework of a PhD/NPI initiative.
 As first, a description of the followed methodology is provided.
 The identification of the architectural tasks and their logical correlation is investigated so to make a decomposition in terms of functional blocks and flow of information.
-Possible application cases are then proposed, involving the deployment on-board the OPS-SAT mission by ESOC.
+Possible application cases are then proposed, involving the deployment on-board the OPS-SAT mission handled by ESOC.